Support our work by becoming our Patron! Learn More

 On-change: The guest has departed, but the room has not yet been cleaned and readied for re-sale.

-Buffing: To smooth the floor with a low speed floor polishing.
+BuffingTo smooth the floor with a low speed floor polishing.

-Burnishing: Polishing the floor with a high speed floor machine to achieve an extremely high gloss.
+Burnishing: Polishing the floor with a high-speed floor machine to achieve an extremely high gloss.

-Capital budgets: These allocate the use of capital assets that have a life span considerably in excess of one year, these are assets that are not normally used up in day to day operations.
+Capital budgetsThese allocate the use of capital assets that have a life span of considerably over one year, these are assets that are not normally used up in day-to-day operations.

-Cleaning supplies: Cleaning agents and small cleaning equipment used in the cleaning of guestrooms and public areas in the hotel.
+Cleaning supplies: Cleaning agents and small cleaning equipment are used in the cleaning of guestrooms and public areas in the hotel.

 Luggage rack: A furniture item provided in guestrooms for placing the guest’s luggage on.

-Linen chute: A passage in the form of a tunnel for sending soiled linen from the floor pantries of all floors to a central place near the laundry, from where it can be collected by the laundry staff.
+Linen chuteA passage in the form of a tunnel for sending soiled linen from the floor pantries of all floors to a central place near the laundry, from where it can be collected by the laundry staff.

 Vacant and ready: The room has been cleaned and inspected and is ready for an arriving guest.